Shawkins-07/sharonhawkins.github.io/shell-scripting-guidelines.md

 - Developed maintainability guidance
 - Added validation and operational support considerations
 - Created reusable templates and examples

+## Results

+The project transformed institutional knowledge and scripting best practices into a reusable organizational resource.
+By standardizing development guidance and documentation expectations, the wiki improved consistency, supported onboarding and knowledge transfer, and promoted more maintainable automation solutions across the IT organization.

 ## Skills Demonstrated